Meet the instructors

 Ahmad is a seasoned educator and machine learning engineer with a diverse background spanning academia, industry, and public sector projects.
 He holds an MSc in Advanced Computer Science from the University of Manchester and a PhD in Mathematics from the London School of Economics, where his research utilised large-scale scientific computing to study problems in graph theory.

-In 2017, Ahmad joined Imperial College London as a Senior Fellow in Data Science, where he created multiple new data science modules across levels—from undergraduate to MSc—and supervised research students on diverse projects ranging from AI-driven music generation to applications of AI in neuroscience, oncology, ecological research and medical imaging analysis.
+In 2017, Ahmad joined Imperial College London as a Senior Fellow in Data Science, where he created multiple new data science modules across levels—from undergraduate to MSc—and supervised research students on wide range of projects: from AI-driven music generation to applications of AI in neuroscience, oncology, ecological research and medical imaging analysis.

 Later, at the University of Cambridge as a Senior Machine Learning Engineer in the Accelerate Programme for Scientific Discovery, he led the software engineering efforts of the programme, playing a pivotal role in expanding the team and developed the programme's machine learning strategy.
 He established initiatives like Cambridge's AI Clinic and software engineering workshops to help researchers troubleshoot their technical AI challenges.
 These initiatives have received great feedback from participants, engaging over 150 PhDs, postdocs, and faculty members within just one year.